Kyuki Kutch ka yeh rann, Hindustan ka toran hai….

 Things to know before planning your getaway to Rann Utsav:

-5. Carry warm clothes like thermals, sweaters, blankets, gloves and woollen caps.
-Do keep a check on the weather forecast to gauge the amount of warm clothes needed.
+Carry warm clothes like thermals, sweaters, blankets, gloves and woollen caps.
+Do keep a check on the weather forecast to gauge the number of warm clothes needed.

-Alternatively, you may visit the the DSP’s office in Bhuj to get the permit.
-The office remains closed on Sundays and on every 2nd and 4th Saturdays.
+Alternatively, you may visit the DSP’s office in Bhuj to get the permit.
+The office remains closed on Sundays and on every 2nd and 4th Saturday.
 It is near the Jubilee Ground at Bhuj.